GNOME/gjs/CONTRIBUTING.md

 (In short, create a fork of the repository, make your changes on a branch, push them to your fork, and create a merge request.)

-If your contribution fixes an existing issue, please refer to the issue in your commit message with `Closes #123` (for issue 123).
-Otherwise, creating a separate issue is not required.
-See the section on "Commit messages" below.

 When you submit your merge request, make sure to click "Allow commits from contributors with push access".
 This is so that the maintainers can re-run the GitLab CI jobs, since